tangentsoft/pidp8i/HACKERS.md

     `make mediainstall` which runs automatically from `make install` when we detect that the binary media and SIMH boot scripts have never been installed at this site before.
-On subsequent installs, The user choosed whether to run `make mediainstall` by hand to overwrite all of this.
+On subsequent installs, the user chooses whether to run `make mediainstall` by hand to overwrite all of this.

 *   <b>`doc`</b> - Documentation files sufficiently unimportant to a new